 - Use bowls to hold small items.
 This will vary the board and give visual interest.

-- If you don’t have an arrangement in mind, arrange items in stepping-stone curves to get it started.
-Then fit other food into the curves.
+- If you don’t have an arrangement in mind, start by arranging items in stepping-stone curves.
+Then fit other food into the curves.Â

 - Have everything ready when you start designing your board.
 Cheese, bread, and fruit will dry out if left uncovered too long.